Welcome to St. Thomas' Episcopal Church

 About the St. Thomas' Food Pantry

-51 weeks a year, the St. Thomas' Food Pantry is open to provide emergency and supplemental food for our neighbors in need.
+50 weeks a year, the St. Thomas’ Food Pantry is open to provide food for our neighbors in need.
 Our doors have been open in this capacity since 1992.

 Mission Statement: